 Download the 21-page Guide called Managing Chaos.
 It will walk you through an approach to making plans that will be useful in a real disaster.
 It is subtitled The Disaster Planner’s Handbook In Eight Parts, by Mitch Stripling, New York City, 2013

-The Greater New York Hospital Association (GNYHA) maintains an extensive set of resources and reports addressing a variety of disasters and events (e.g. nuclear, biological, and chemical – NBC events), mass casualty events, including gun violence, and public health issues such as influenza, Ebola or weather emergencies.
-Special categories for evacuation/shelter, communication and command systems, power outages, training and much more
+Emergency preparedness resources from the Greater New York Hospital Association.
+GNYHA maintains an extensive set of resources and reports addressing a variety of disasters and events (e.g. nuclear, biological, and chemical – NBC events), mass casualty events, including gun violence, and public health issues such as influenza, Ebola or weather emergencies.
+Covid-19 and monkeypox are listed under “Special Pathogens” category.
+Special categories for evacuation/shelter, communication and command systems, power outages, training and much more.
+Updated 2022.

 The National Governors Association (NGA) has published Improving State Efforts to Prepare and Respond to Public Health Emergencies.
 This short 9-page report was written for governors and senior state officials who want to be prepared for a a variety of emerging public health situations.
 Examples from Ebola, H1N1 Influenza, Zika and Avian Flu are given.
 May be useful to healthcare boards and leaders to understand their thinking and governments’ expected roles.
-Nine pages, published September 2016.
+Published September 2016.

 Numerous resources about handling coronavirus (COVID-19) cases for US hospitals, from the American Hospital Association (AHA).